 - First-Person Peripheral Narrator: Zigzagged.
 Colin is only tangentially involved in the murder investigation, and barely makes any contribution in the interrogation of suspects.
-However, he's an undisputed lead of his own sub-plot.
-On the other hand, the first-person accounts only make up less than half of the actual narrative, while the novel is mostly written in third person.
+However, he's an undisputed lead of his own subplot.
+On the other hand, the first-person accounts only make up less than half of the actual narrative, as the novel is mostly written in third person.

-- Hero of Another Story: Despite being the (occasional) narrator of the novel, and whose accounts of the investigation is what led Poirot to the solution of the mystery, Colin's main concern is to find The Mole who has been selling British secrets to the Soviets, a spy sub-plot that is somewhat glossed over in the actual events of the books.
+- Hero of Another Story: Despite being the (occasional) narrator of the novel, and the man whose accounts of the investigation lead Poirot to the solution of the mystery, Colin's main concern is to find The Mole who has been selling British secrets to the Soviets, a spy subplot that is somewhat glossed over in the actual events of the books.

-- Love at First Sight: Sheila Webb runs into Colin Lamb, and the latter immediately declares her as "his" girl.
+- Love at First Sight: Sheila Webb runs into Colin Lamb, and the latter immediately decides she is his girl.

 - Luke, I Am Your Father: Miss Pebmarsh is revealed to be Sheila's Missing Mom, although Sheila is never told of this fact.

-- Motor Mouth: Nora couldn't stop talking, to the amusement (and sometimes annoyance) of her co-workers.
+- Motor Mouth: Edna Brent is unable to stop talking, to the amusement (and sometimes annoyance) of her co-workers.

-- Parental Abandonment: Sheila lives with her aunt, who tells her that her parents is dead.
+- Parental Abandonment: Sheila lives with her aunt, who has told her that her parents are dead.
 In truth, she's an illegitimate child.
-Her mother, Mrs. Lawton's sister, gave her up because she was an ambitious woman who doesn't want a child to hinder her career.
+Her mother, Mrs. Lawton's sister, gave her up because she was an ambitious woman who didn't want a child to hinder her career.

-- Phone-In Detective: Poirot never sets foot in the crime scene, nor does he actively take part in the investigation.
-He makes all his deductions based on Colin's written reports.
+- Phone-In Detective: Poirot never sets foot at the crime scene, nor does he actively take part in the investigation.
+He makes all his deductions based on Colin's verbal reports.

-- Red Herring: The titular clocks are not as important to the plot as one would believe them to be, and were in fact placed there deliberately to confuse things.
+- The titular clocks are not as important to the plot as one would believe them to be, and were in fact placed there deliberately to confuse things.